confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 message to be corrupt.

-For example, a message is corrupt if ksqlDB expects message values to be in JSON format, but they are in DELIMITED format.
+For example, a message is corrupt if ksqlDB expects message values to be in JSON format, but it's in DELIMITED format instead.
 The default value in ksqlDB is `false`, which means a corrupt message results in a log entry, and ksqlDB continues processing.
 To change this default behavior and instead have
 {{ site.kstreams }} threads shut down when corrupt messages are encountered, add the following setting to your ksqlDB Server properties file: